Pro14: Who's in? How will conferences work? What about derby matches?

 So the Pro12 will become the Pro14 with the addition of South African sides Southern Kings and Cheetahs from next month.

-It is the latest change to a league which has seen many amendments since it started life as the Celtic League back in 2001.
+It is the latest change to a tournament which has seen many amendments since it started life as the Celtic League back in 2001.

 Back then there were 15 teams competing and it rose as high as 16 before the creation of the Welsh regions in 2003-04.